-Figure 5.9 (Left) Isopach of the base of the Holocene Formation; (middle) measured seabed by multibeam survey of Deep in 2015; (right) estimated layer thickness of Holocene Formation.
+Figure 5.8 (Left) Isopach of the base of the Holocene Formation; (middle) measured seabed by multibeam survey of Deep in 2015 and Fugro in 2015; (right) estimated layer thickness of Holocene Formation.

 The layer thickness of the Holocene Formation is then compared with the predicted maximum seabed lowering.
-The difference of both datasets provides an estimate for the minimum remaining layer thickness in the period 2015-2046, which is illustrated in Figure 5.10.
-This calculation is similar to subtracting RSBL from the base of the Holocene Formation and gave identical results for the remaining layer thickness (right image in Figure 5.10).
+The difference of both datasets provides an estimate for the minimum remaining layer thickness in the period 2015-2046, which is illustrated in Figure 5.9.
+This calculation is similar to subtracting RSBL from the base of the Holocene Formation and gave identical results for the remaining layer thickness (right image in Figure 5.9).

-It can be observed that in WFS-1 only at very few locations the base of the Holocene Formation is touched or nearly touched at some time during the period of 2015-2046.
-In the deeper tidal channel in the middle of WFS-2, where the Holocene Formation is relatively thin more white areas can be observed, indicating that the base of the Holocene Formation is reached.
-The blue patch located at approximately X = 506000, Y = 5723000, indicating that the base of the Holocene Layer is penetrated by migrating sand waves is most likely not realistic, since the base of the Holocene Formation (left image in Figure 5.9) clearly shows some interpolation errors at this location, indicating that the measurements are inaccurate.
+It can be observed that in WFS-III only at a few locations the base of the Holocene Formation is touched or slightly penetrated at some time during the period of 2015-2046.
+In the WFS-IV, where the Holocene Formation is relatively thin more white and blue areas can be observed, indicating that the base of the Holocene Formation is reached.
+The small blue patches in WFS-IV, indicating that the base of the Holocene Layer is penetrated by migrating sand waves, arise most likely due to a difference in data resolution between the bathymetry survey and the sub-bottom profiler survey (used to determine the base of the Holocene Formation).

-Figure 5.10 (Left)Estimated layer thickness of Holocene Formation; (middle) maximum seabed lowering including uncertainty band for period 2015-2046; (right) remaining minimum layer thickness of the Holocene Formation occurring at some time during the period 2015-2046.
+Figure 5.9 (Left) Estimated layer thickness of Holocene Formation; (middle) maximum seabed lowering including uncertainty band for period 2015-2046; (right) remaining minimum layer thickness of the Holocene Formation occurring at some time during the period 2015-2046.